Sales Quotas - Friend or Foe?

-Sales quotas can take their appropriate role as a valued and important cornerstone of effective sales management by following some simple rules.
+Quotas can be a cornerstone of sales management by following rules.

 Sales quotas power sales compensation formulas.
 Getting them right is crucial for a well-functioning incentive plan.
 But it’s a painful process for first-line managers.
 They face the same challenges each year: an unreasonable revenue number and a small window of time to allocate the quota.
 Is there a better approach?